IvonneBenitesRodriguez/capstone-project/README.md

 - **Read about the usage of Buttons** and how to make it interactive. 📍
 - **Understand how to make a design Responsive** for Desktop devices. 📍
 - **Understand the usage of JavaScript: Events, DOM manipulation, syntax, and Objects to store data**📍
-- **Understand how to add Client side validation: regex, built-in input elements**📍
-- **Implement the preserve-data functionality** to the project. 📍
+- **Understand the usage of media-queries and also for loops** to make dynamic the website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>